Never Pay for a Gym Membership Again: How to Build a Home Gym for $100

 You can amp up nearly every classic exercise you can think of by adding extra resistance.

 The cheapest way to do that?
 Resistance bands.

-Constantine found hers at a sports store for $12, but you can find them online starting as low as $10.
+Constantine found hers at a sports store for $12, but you can find them online starting for less than $10.
 They usually come in a set of three different tensile strengths, so you can customize your workout.

 Constantine notes they’re a great addition to any runner’s fitness regime.

 “As a runner, I’m constantly trying to strengthen my hips,” she says.
 Doing resistance-assisted clamshells and leg lifts helps her accomplish that goal, and also helps with her running-related knee issues.

 Ah, the stability ball.
 Turns out it’s good for more than just replacing your office chair and making your colleagues feel lazy!

 “I like the exercise ball because it’s good for doing a lot of core work,” says Constantine.